ImperialCollegeLondon/rse_further_git_course/setup.md

 ## Configure Git to use your preferred text editor

 Many Git commands require you to provide input via a text editor (though you can often skip this step with additional command-line arguments).
 For example, running `git commit` by itself will open a text editor to allow you to enter a commit message.
 Depending on your OS and how you installed Git, the text editor Git will use can be any number of things, but is likely to be either [nano] or [vim], which are both terminal-based editors.
-It is best to configure your preferred editor explicitly as vim in particular is famously challenging for beginners.
+It is best to configure your preferred editor explicitly (if you are using editor for the first time, it is advisable to use nano).

 To view the currently configured text editor, you can run: